System Requirements

 Check in the Camera App if Screen Calibration has been completed: Screen Calibration button shall be green

-Check if your Camera App is switched to Train mode.
+Check if your Camera App is switched to Train mode

 Test the laser training cartridge, make sure the batteries are charged, and the laser dot is bright and visible.
-Note that some cartridges wear out and as their power output reduces the red dot gets dimmer.
+Note that some cartridges wear out and as their power output reduces the laser dot gets dimmer.

 If you are using a projector: your projector might be too bright for your laser